 Add the ingredients to a mixing glass and stir with ice to chill.
 Dilution happens slower when stirring, so it is important to take some time to properly cool the drink and take the edge off the spirits.
 Strain into a chilled cocktail glass and garnish with a lemon wedge.

 Although it happens to be less popular today, Americans are finally finding their way back to rye whiskey.
 If you are normally a fan of bourbon or even Canadian blends, you owe it to yourself to try a nice rye, especially in a mixed drink.
-Rye's bolder, spicier character holds up well in cocktails, especially in flavorful classics.
-I'll have more to say about rye soon.
-When this recipe appeared in Jerry Thomas's Bar-Tender's Guide (the 1887 revised edition) he calls for shaking it with two lumps of ice, but given that this drink is all spirits, it benefits from being stirred instead so that you can preserve its gem-like clarity.
+Rye’s bolder, spicier character holds up well in cocktails, especially in flavorful classics.
+We’ll have more to say about rye soon.
+When this recipe appeared in Jerry Thomas’s Bar-Tender’s Guide (the 1887 revised edition) he calls for shaking it with two lumps of ice, but given that this drink is all spirits, it benefits from being stirred instead so that you can preserve its gem-like clarity.